 Applicants for professional master’s degrees: Letters may be submitted by faculty members or those familiar with your professional performance.
 Contact your field for specific guidance.

 The Family Educational Rights and Privacy Act of 1974 allows you to review letters of recommendation submitted on your behalf after you enroll at Cornell University.
-You can waive your right to inspect your recommendations by checking “waive access” below.
+You can waive your right to inspect your recommendations by checking “waive access” below each recommender’s address and before you submit the request.
 Waiving your right lets your recommenders know that you will not view their letters and lets the review committee know that your recommenders have provided their candid and truthful support.